Almond Coconut Cake

-Almond and coconut are the perfect pair in this fluffy, flavorful layer cake recipe!
+Almond and coconut are the perfect pair in this fluffy, flavorful Almond Coconut Cake recipe!
 We just love coconut desserts, and this latest cake recipe is no exception.

 This almond coconut cake is sure to please a crowd, we're excited to share it with you!